Ann Patterson

 Ann Estelle Patterson (born July 30, 1946) is an American jazz saxophonist and bandleader.
 She has worked extensively as a big band player and formed her own all-female big band, Maiden Voyage, in 1981, which was active into the 2000s.
+She earned a doctorate in jazz studies from the University of Southern California, and is currently an applied music professor at El Camino College.